 The fund was established May 20, 1915.
-The fund has 3 basic plans, the 1967 plan, the 1987 plan and Plan 10.
+The fund has 4 basic plans, the 1967 plan, the 1987 plan, Plan 10, and Plan 16.
 Plan 10 was established in 2010 and is a hybrid plan with both defined benefit and defined contribution elements.
+Plan 16 was established in 2016 and is a stacked-hybrid plan with both defined benefit and defined contribution elements.
 Police officers who are not Plan 10 participants are required to contribute 5 percent of compensation (6% for participants hired after January 1, 2010), but at least 30% and not more than 50% of the total normal cost for uniformed members while Plan 10 participants are required to contribute 5.5% of compensation.
 Firefighters who are not Plan 10 participants are required to contribute 5 percent of compensation (6% for participants hired after October 15, 2010), but at least 30% and not more than 50% of the total normal cost for uniformed members while Plan 10 participants are required to contribute 5.5% of compensation.
-Non-uniformed employees who are members of Plan 67 are required to contribute 3.75 percent of compensation to the fund.
-Non-uniformed employees who are members of Plan 87 are required to contribute 30% of the gross normal cost.
+Member contributions for uniformed employees of the 1987 plan or Plan 10 were increased by 0.92% effective July 1, 2017 and an additional 0.92% effective July 1, 2018.
+Non-uniformed employees who are members of Plan 67 are required to contribute 4.75 percent of compensation to the fund.
+Non-uniformed employees who are members of Plan 87 are required to contribute 30% of the gross normal cost plus an additional 1% of compensation.
 Non-uniformed employees who are members of Plan 10 are required to contribute 50% of the gross normal cost.
-New employees are required to pay an additional 1.5% effective January 1, 2015 and 2.0% effective January 1, 2016, to opt out of Plan 10 and into Plan 87.
-As of June 30, 2016, the fund had 28,308 active members, 1,248 terminated members eligible for vested benefits in the future, and 34,984 retirees receiving pension benefits from the fund.